paulranum11/SPLiT-Seq_demultiplexing/README.md

 # Latest Updates
+Dec-18-2018 - Added support for reads containing sequencing errors.
+The number of permissable errors is defined by the user using -e 'number' (default = 1).
-11-25-2018 - Speed was dramatically improved through modifications to the matepair identification step.
+Nov-25-2018 - Speed was dramatically improved through modifications to the matepair identification step.

 # SPLiT-Seq_demultiplexing
 An unofficial demultiplexing strategy for SPLiT-seq RNA-Seq data.
 This approach DOES NOT conform to the exact specifications reported in the SPLiT-Seq paper.
 It will produce one .fastq file per individual cell sample as defined by their unique barcode configuration.